Harriet Redmond: Early life

-Redmond was born some time in 1862 in St. Louis.
-She was LaVinia and Reuben's first child, and she became the oldest of eight children.
-She was about 9 years old when the family moved to California and about 18 when the family settled in Portland.
+Redmond was about 9 years old when the family moved to California and about 18 when the family settled in Portland.

 Redmond likely grew up in a boarding house, since African Americans could not own property, and there were few single family homes available in the area at the time.
 Redmond attended Portland's Colored School, a public school for African American children.
 Her introduction to the church was at age 12 when her father signed her up to recite a poem that she wrote for Mt.
 Olivet Baptist Church's winter social.
 The poem was entitled "I'm So Happy," and it received a positive reception.

 In November 1883, Harriet Crawford married waiter Emerson Redmond in her parents' home; he worked at Portland hotels, such as the Portland Hotel.
 However, it is reported that the marriage was unhappy, and her husband died at the Multnomah County Poor Farm on March 26, 1907.
 Hattie and Emerson Redmond did not have any children.